 Healthcare specialists who look to educate others in their field can become healthcare specialty teachers.
 They teach at medical facilities and in educational settings.
 These types of professors teach courses in dentistry, pharmacy, public health or laboratory technology.

-As reported by the U.S. Bureau of Labor Statistics (BLS), the job growth rate for health educators is expected to be 12% during 2014-2024.
-It further reported that healthcare specialty teachers at the postsecondary level earned a median annual salary of $90,840 in 2015.
+As reported by the U.S. Bureau of Labor Statistics (BLS), the job growth rate for health educators is expected to be 10% during 2018-2028, which is faster than the average.
+It further reported that healthcare specialty teachers at the postsecondary level earned a median annual salary of $97,370 in 2018.

 Healthcare specialty teachers must have completed a bachelor's degree program along with a graduate degree.
 Most healthcare specialty educator positions require a master's degree or Ph.D. in medicine or medical studies.
 Prospective healthcare specialty teachers are also required to pass the Certified Health Education Specialist (CHES) exam.